 The relative importance of your scores on these standardized exams to your chances of being admitted may vary depending on the program, but are almost always one of the top three criteria used to evaluate applicants.
 Accordingly, it is vital that you take them seriously and spend appropriate time and energy preparing for them.

-Some general ways to prepare for the exams, regardless of which one you choose to take, are listed below and described in Dr. Larochelle’s PowerPoint presentation.
+Some general ways to prepare for the exams, regardless of which one you choose to take, are listed below.
 The MCAT is typically used as a model because it is so widely used and has been so thoroughly studied.